wavefrontHQ/docs/pages/doc/alerts_dependencies.md

     - `type` - The subtype of the metric.
 One of:
       - `sourcesFiring` - Count of unique sources causing the alert to fire.
       - `seriesFiring` - Count of all series present in the alert.
-      - `labelsFiring` - Count of unique labels present in the alert.
+      - `labelsFiring` - Count of unique metrics present in the alert.
       - `pointTagsFiring` - Count of point tag key-value pairs present in the alert.
   - `firing`
     - `subtype`- `<metricName>` of the first metric in the alert condition causing the alert to fire.
 1 for the first metric present in the alert.